day8/re-frame/docs/on-dynamics.md

 ## On Dynamics

-Some scientific fields includes the word "dynamics" in their name: Hydrodynamics, Thermodynamics and Social Dynamics.
+Some scientific fields include the word "dynamics" in their name: Hydrodynamics, Thermodynamics and Social Dynamics.
 It means the participants observe how certain systems change over time/space and then model the causes.